Session 2 - Module A: Advanced LangChain Patterns¶

 return workflow_context

 Error handling preserves workflow state during failures.
-Exception details enable debugging while failure timestamps support recovery and monitoring systems.
+Exception details enable debugging while failure timestamps support recovery and monitoring systems for data processing reliability.

-Now let's implement the individual workflow phases, starting with the research phase:
+Now let's implement the individual data workflow phases, starting with the data ingestion phase:

-Research phase initialization creates or retrieves specialized research agents.
-Agent caching improves performance while dynamic creation enables flexible resource allocation.
+Data ingestion phase initialization creates or retrieves specialized data ingestion agents.
+Agent caching improves performance while dynamic creation enables flexible resource allocation for data processing tasks.

-Next, we create a structured research prompt that guides the agent's investigation:
+Next, we create a structured data ingestion prompt that guides the agent's data validation investigation:

 {task}